Special Data Dissemination Standard

 |Advance dissemination of

 5.1.3 Advance release calendarAn advance release calendar which gives one-quarter-ahead notice of the precise release dates is disseminated on the Internet on the IMF's Data Dissemination Bulletin Board (DSBB).
-A regular notice to this effect is published in the Press Note on Consumer Price Index (Industrial Workers), Press Note on Consumer Price Index (Rural Labourers), and Press Note on Consumer Price Index (Urban Non-Manual Employees).
+A regular notice to this effect is published in the Press Note on Consumer Price Index (Industrial Workers).

 |Simultaneous release to all